How to Prepare Your Site for Hurricane Season

 Excessive water can be extremely damaging to construction sites.
 Hurricanes can dump upwards of 15 inches or more in an area.
 That volume of water is difficult to manage but there are ways to mitigate flooding.

 Sand Bags are one of the most common storm proofing products.
-They are affordable, easy to store and readily accessible.
+They are affordable, easy to store and readily accessible at both of our locations.

-Sand Bags do require time and effort to fill and place strategically.
-Plan ahead and keep bags on hand if you’re in high-risk severe storm zone.
+Sand Bags require time and effort to fill and place strategically.
+Plan ahead and keep bags on hand if you’re in a high-risk severe storm zone.

 Build a Sand Bag barrier around critical areas like stockpiles and trailers.
 While you’re at the trailer, place several bags in front of the door to seal off moisture.
 You should also use Sand Bags to weight signs and fence in place.
 This is a common day-to-day practice but it is critical to check these items before a storm, especially when high winds are expected.